The Chain That Cannot Break

 Election.
 Before the foundation of the world, God chose those He would save — "not because of anything we have done, but because of his own purpose and grace" (2 Timothy 1:9).
 This is not a response to foreseen faith.
 It is the reason faith exists.
 God did not choose you because you would believe.
 You believe because God chose you.

 Effectual Calling.
 In time, the Spirit issues a summons that accomplishes what it commands.
 Not the general gospel call that goes out to all — but the irresistible, life-giving call that awakens the dead.
-"All that the Father gives me will come to me" (John 6:37).
+"All those the Father gives me will come to me" (John 6:37).
 The giving and the coming are both God's work.

 Regeneration.
 God imparts new spiritual life — being "born again" (John 3:3).
 This is not a response to faith; it is the cause of faith.
 A dead heart cannot believe any more than a corpse can breathe.
 God makes the heart alive, and the living heart believes.
 "Because of his great love for us, God, who is rich in mercy, made us alive with Christ even when we were dead in transgressions" (Ephesians 2:4-5).

 Faith and Repentance.
 The regenerated heart responds — genuinely, voluntarily, gladly.
 But the response itself is a gift.
-"But because of his great love for us, God, who is rich in mercy, made us alive with Christ even when we were dead in transgressions—it is by grace you have been saved."
-(Ephesians 2:4-5).
+"For it is by grace you have been saved, through faith—and this is not from yourselves, it is the gift of God."
+(Ephesians 2:8).
 Philippians 1:29 makes it explicit: "It has been granted to you on behalf of Christ not only to believe in him, but also to suffer for him."
 Belief is granted — bestowed by God, not manufactured by the will.

 Justification.
 At the moment of faith, God declares the sinner righteous — not because of anything they have done, but because Christ's perfect obedience is credited to their account.
 This is a legal verdict, not a gradual process.
 "Therefore, since we have been justified through faith, we have peace with God through our Lord Jesus Christ" (Romans 5:1).
 The war is over.
 The gavel has fallen.
 You are in Christ, and in Christ there is no condemnation.

 Adoption.
 Beyond acquittal, God brings the justified into His family.
-"You received the Spirit of adoption as sons, by whom we cry, 'Abba!
-Father!'"
+"The Spirit you received brought about your adoption to sonship.
+And by him we cry, 'Abba, Father.'"
 (Romans 8:15).
 You are not merely pardoned.
 You are brought home, named, given an inheritance alongside Christ Himself.

 Sanctification.
 The Spirit progressively transforms believers into the image of Christ.
 Unlike justification, this is a lifelong process — often painful, never finished on this side of glory.
 "For it is God who works in you to will and to act in order to fulfill his good purpose" (Philippians 2:13).
 The same God who initiated your salvation sustains its progress.